 New cordless phones use a standard called DECT 6.0.
 DECT actually runs at 1.9 GHz, a safe distance away from the two frequencies Wi-Fi uses.
 So the calls will be clearer and Wi-Fi will run faster and with better range.
 To people used to hearing that higher is better, 1.9 GHz sounds worse than 2.4 GHz.
 That’s why they use the DECT 6.0 name instead, to make it sound better than 5 GHz, which it is.
 A 1.9 GHz frequency has better range than 5 GHz and doesn’t interfere with wireless networking.
 I’ve compiled a list of cordless phone frequencies if you’re interested.

 If you still have a landline service–and if you’re crafty, it’s free or nearly free thanks to devices like the OBi200–it’s not a bad idea to replace old cordless phones with DECT 6.0 phones.
-The Panasonic KX-TGD210N is a good quality phone and it uses AAA rechargeable batteries.
-So it’s cheap to buy and cheap to keep running, since proprietary phone batteries often cost more than a new phone.
+The Panasonic KX-TGC352B is a good quality phone and it uses AAA rechargeable batteries.
+That’s good, since proprietary phone batteries often cost more than a new phone.
 There are cheaper phones out there–Vtech comes to mind, but I’ve always found Vtech’s quality a bit more uneven than Panasonic.
-But if you don’t use your phone much, a Vtech CS6124 costs $22 and will do the job, and also uses cheap plain rechargeable AAA batteries.
+But if you don’t use your phone much, a Vtech CS5119 costs $20 and will do the job, and also uses cheap plain rechargeable AAA batteries.

 When the batteries that come with either phone run out, I recommend replacing them with Eneloop AAA batteries for longevity, both between charges and for number of charges.